-The Learning Education and Development Division of the Office of Human Resources offer training courses in Managing for High Performance and Grievance Handling.
+The Learning Education and Development Division of the Office of Human Resources offer training courses in High Performance Essentials: People and High Performance Essentials: Process.

 It is important that members of staff know what standards of conduct are expected of them, and that they are made aware of any relevant policies or procedures by their supervisor/manager.

 Procedures are included within the member of staff's terms and conditions of service.

 Advice and direct assistance with these procedures is available from your Business partner or HR advisor.

 Policies and Procedures can also be accessed by employees on the Policies, Procedures, Codes, Guidance and Forms page of the OHR Website.